Bholuh/AirBnB_clone/README.md

-Our README file for project AirBnB clone
+Our readme file for AirBnB clone Project